ajbrennan/Predicting_European_Soccer_Matches/README.md

 You should be able to run the whole project in rStudio.
 Make sure you have the following packages installed (install.packages("Package Name")) in rStudio: dplyr, ggplot2, jtools, leaps, e1071.
 Run the Data_Cleaning.rmd code first and followed by Predicting_European_Soccer_Matches.rmd

+My long term goal for this project now that I'm finished with school is to turn it into a prediction model for current and future games or to use it as a guide to create models for basketball and football.
+This way it can be used for predicting sports betting lines (which is why I predicted goal differential and win probabilities in the first place).

 -------------------------

 Predicting_European_Soccer_Matches.pdf is the knitted final pdf report.
 It includes the background, methodology, and results of the project